jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 **What you should see:**

-* There will be a folder called **puppeth** created on your local machine.
+* There will be a *hidden* folder called **.puppeth** created on your local machine.
 This contains all the network data.

 ![image](images/part_1/task3/t3_puppeth_folder.png)